 We will consider the locations for each lane individually and there may be opportunities to change these.

-My back lane is on a slope - will the communal bins still be put in?
+My back lane is on a slope - will the shared bins still be put in?

 I have an assisted lift service for my bins - will I still receive this?

 Yes, assisted lifts will continue for all residents who currently receive this service.
-We will be contacting everyone who has this service individually to discuss options.
+We will be contacting everyone who has this service individually to discuss options when the project resumes.

 It may be you no longer feel you need this service because you will not have to move or lift the bins yourself, or maybe you are not currently a customer but feel you need this service.
-In both cases you will need to contact Envirocall (link).
+In both cases you will need to contact Envirocall on 0191 2787878.